sharedstreets/curb-wheel-archive/README.md

 ### Creating a software image

 It's possible to update the code on a CurbWheel via Github.
 But since many CurbWheel users aren't familiar with Terminal, we've been creating `.img` files that can be flashed onto the SD card using Etcher or similar software.

 Steps for creating a software image:
+(*Note: This workflow assumes you have already flashed your Pi with a previous software image (e.g. r8).
+It's possible to also start from scratch with a new Pi, install Raspian, and then proceed with these instructions... but flashing with an image is faster, doesn't require peripherals, and takes care of network settings for you.
+We highly recommend setting up the Pi by flashing it with an image.*)

 1. Pull new copy of git repo on your laptop / edit files locally so that you've got the code that you want to push to the Pi and make an image of.